juliandresbv/email-index-n-search/README.md

 ## Description

-This project contains the source code for the project "email-index-n-search".
-A set of apps that allow indexing and searching emails persisted on ZincSearch, "a search engine that does full-text indexing".
+This repository contains the source code for the project "email-index-n-search".
+A set of apps that allow indexing and searching emails on ZincSearch, "a search engine that does full-text indexing".

 ## Pre-requisites